-- Core B: The Computational Biology Core for DA (CB4DA) led by Dr. Ivet Bahar (Pitt), and
+- Core B: The Computational Biology Core for DA (CB4DA) led by Dr. Ivet Bahar (Pitt)

 The overarching aim of the Cores is to develop, implement and enable broad usage of computational technology (algorithms, methods, software and tools) for enhancing the effectiveness of DA research, both on a local level (by supporting ongoing funded projects at Pitt/CMU) and at the national level (via close cooperation with other labs, including the NIDA Centers Consortium members).